nkoster/fiber2/README.md

 ### Deploy

-You can deploy the docker image into your kubernetes machinery, we use Helm for that, but you can also run it locally.
+You can deploy the docker image into your kubernetes machinery, we use Helm for that.
+But you can also run it locally.
 In that case you need to provide configuration via "`.env`" and add the following to the `Dockerfile`:

 ```